InSEA Publications: Different Thinking

 Prof. Samia Elsheikh, Helwan University, Egypt

-Dr. Alice Wexler, State University of New York at New Paltz, United States.
+Dr. Alice Wexler, Professor Emerita, SUNY New Paltz, Art Education, United States.

-Dr. Steve Willis, State University of Missouri, United States.
+Dr. Steve Willis, Missouri State University, United States.

 Dr. Kim Snepvangers, University of New South Wales, Australia.

 Prof. Flávia Pedrosa Vasconcelos, Universidade Federal do Vale do São Francisco, Brazil.